semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 Fortunately, Semaphore provides a great way to debug jobs.
 You can actually SSH into the CI environment to run the commands interactively, dig around, and try solutions.
 Once you find what's wrong, you can update the jobs to fix the error.

-Before you can perform SSH debugging, you need to setup the Semaphore Command Line:
+Before you can perform SSH debugging, you need to set the Semaphore Command Line:

 <Steps>